CDCgov/zoe/README.md

 - Avoiding large transitive dependency trees and binary sizes
 - Providing reasonably performant solutions while not sacrificing the above
 - Porting diverse, relevant methods and providing clear attribution to the original authors

+## Crate Features

+Zoe is designed to minimize large dependency trees and binary sizes while providing performant solutions.
+Several dependencies are optional and can be enabled as features at the user's discretion.

+### Default Features

+- **rand**: Enabled by default.
+This optional feature provides support for random sequence generation for nucleotides and amino acids.
+Adds the dependency [rand_xoshiro](https://docs.rs/rand_xoshiro/latest/rand_xoshiro/).

+### Optional Features

+- **multiversion**: This optional feature adds multiversioning of select Zoe SIMD functions using the [multiversion](https://docs.rs/multiversion/latest/multiversion/) crate.